 What species of trees will you see?

 The woods is lovely and is made up of Hazel, Oak and Ash trees which is great to see.
-As most Coillte woods is made up of non-native like Sitka Spruce
+As most Coillte woods are made up of non-native like Sitka Spruce

 Avenue Loop (2Km)